carlosfebres/club-nft-auction/README.md

 Mainnet contract for Club NFT Auction

+## Notes

+You can find the transformer for the Club auction [here](https://github.com/rumble-kong-league/ethereum-indexer/tree/main/src/transformers/rkl_club_auction).

 ## TODOs

-- off-chain refund script
+- off-chain refund script & test it
 - transformer for ethereum-indexer to track the bidders
-- placholder nft mint pass
+- ✔️ placholder nft mint pass
 - test the contracts with FE on testnet
-- simple tests
+- ✔️ simple tests
-- script to distribute ClubMintPasses to winners
+- script to distribute ClubMintPasses to winners & test it